 It is vitally important that you keep in touch with us and we keep in touch with you.
 Members of staff will often need to contact you to inform you of changes to teaching arrangements, special preparations you may have to make for a class, or meetings you might be required to attend.
-You will need to contact members of the School if, for example, you are unable to attend a class, or you wish to arrange a meeting with your Personal Tutor.
+You will need to contact members of the Department if, for example, you wish to arrange a meeting with your Personal Tutor.